Bantee-Golf/laravel-api-helpers/README.md

 composer require emedia/api
 ```

-The package will be auto-discovered in Laravel 5.7.
+The package will be auto-discovered.

+Use version 2.1.x for Laravel 5.7

 ## Usage